Fast Answers to Common Queries

 Because dentistry is constantly changing, we do a number of things to stay up to date on all of the current findings.
-Dr. Norton averages two times the minimum number of continuing education hours required.
-In the past year he has traveled to Colorado and Canada to attend classes.
-Many times the entire team attends a class together to improve the function of the whole office.
+The team has attended a class together to improve the function of the whole office.
 He and members of our team also belong to a variety of organizations that offer seminars and conferences on advances in dentistry.

 What different payment options do you provide?

 Our office accepts cash, checks, and credit cards (Visa, Master Card, Discover and American Express) for payment.
 The fee for each visit will be discussed prior to your appointment.
 Any amount not covered by your insurance is your responsibility.
 We have a multiple in-office financing options available for treatment that exceeds $500.